Iunius118/OreSurvey/README.md

 The output TSV file will be saved in `<instance_dir>/oresurvey`.

 Here is an example of an output TSV file: [20240605_205633_751.tsv](./docs/oresurvey/20240605_205633_751.tsv).

+### Config

+`config/oresurvey-client.toml`

+If the boolean `useDefaultOreList` is `true`, the default set of blocks is used for surveys, otherwise the set of blocks in `customOreList` is used.
+An array of strings in `customOreList` represents the block IDs to be surveyed.

 ## License